Cary Brothers

-Cary Brothers, live at the Hotel Cafe in Hollywood, Los Angeles, California, on October 8th, 2016.

-Robert Cary Brothers (born 2 April, 1974) is an American indie rock singer-songwriter originally from Nashville, Tennessee, United States.
-After moving to Los Angeles and becoming a regular performer at the influential Hotel Cafe venue, Brothers first gained national attention with his song "Blue Eyes" on the Platinum-selling, Grammy-winning "Garden State" soundtrack.
-As an independent artist, he has since toured worldwide, released two full-length records, and become one of the most-licensed artists in film and television.
-In the electronic dance music world, Brothers has collaborated with Tiësto on a club remix of his song "Ride" and an original song for Tiësto's album Kaleidoscope, and he co-wrote and sang the title tracks for the Cosmic Gate releases Wake Your Mind and Start to Feel.
+Robert Cary Brothers (born April 2, 1974) is an American indie rock singer-songwriter originally from Nashville, Tennessee.
+After moving to Los Angeles and becoming a regular performer at the influential Hotel Café venue, Brothers first gained national attention with his song "Blue Eyes" on the platinum-selling, Grammy-winning soundtrack for the movie Garden State (2006).

+In the electronic dance music world, Brothers has collaborated with Tiësto on a club remix of his 2008 song "Ride" and an original song for Tiësto's 2009 album Kaleidoscope, as well as co-writing and singing the title tracks for the Cosmic Gate releases Wake Your Mind (2011) and Start to Feel (2014).

+As an independent artist, Brothers has released three full-length records: Who You Are (2007), Under Control (2010) and Bruises (2018).
+He has toured worldwide and licensed his music extensively for film and television.

 History

 With songs influenced by everything from 1980s British new wave music to 1970s folk music, Brothers achieved early critical and commercial success with his independent EPs All the Rage (2004) and Waiting for Your Letter (2005), both of which reached the top of the iTunes Singer-Songwriter charts.

 While many artists focus their efforts on radio exposure, Brothers went a slightly different route and pushed to get songs out to the public through film and television shows as part of a generation of similar-minded indie artists in the United States.
-Brothers' songs have appeared on the medical dramas Grey's Anatomy, Private Practice and ER, Scrubs, Cougar Town, the Fox mystery Bones, WB's Smallville, USA Network comedy Psych, ABC Family's show Kyle XY, One Tree Hill, Where We're Meant to Be, and the hit Emma Stone comedy Easy A. The original version of Brothers' song "Ride" appeared on the soundtrack to the feature film The Last Kiss alongside Coldplay and Ray Lamontagne.
+Brothers' songs have appeared on the medical dramas Grey's Anatomy, Private Practice, ER and Scrubs, the ABC sitcom Cougar Town, the Fox mystery Bones, The CW shows Smallville, One Tree Hill and The Vampire Diaries, USA Network comedy Psych, ABC Family's show Kyle XY, and the movies Easy A (2010) and Where We're Meant to Be (2016).
+The original version of Brothers' song "Ride" appeared on the soundtrack to the feature film The Last Kiss (2006) alongside Coldplay and Ray Lamontagne.
 Brothers has also performed on The Late Late Show, Jimmy Kimmel Live! and Direct TV's CD USA.
 In 2005, he made a guest appearance with the London artist Aqualung on the Late Show with David Letterman and The Tonight Show with Jay Leno.

 Brothers plays regularly as part of the musical community at the Hotel Café in Los Angeles, and he has since toured across America and Canada with such acts as Greg Laswell, Sara Bareilles, Liz Phair, KT Tunstall, Aqualung, Ben Lee, Matt Nathanson, Imogen Heap, and The Fray.
 In addition to his career as a musician, he co-created The Hotel Cafe Tour, which ran for 4 years in both the U.S. and Europe.
 Brothers also co-produced Joshua Radin's first EP and the song "Winter" from Radin's record We Were Here.